 - Paying for the wrong date.
 Always double check the date you want to pay for especially if you are paying in advance

-- If paying via the Internet, make sure you enter the details correctly and double check the details.
+- If paying through the TfL website, make sure you enter the details correctly and double check the details.
 People have been known to enter their car make into the data fields

 - If paying via the call centre use the phonetic alphabet (i.e. A=Alpha, B=Bravo, C=Charlie...).
 Make sure the staff member uses the phonetic alphabet, get them to check the make and model of the vehicle, the date of travel and request a receipt.
 Make sure you make a note of the receipt number in case the receipt should get mislaid